Leiden Institute for Area Studies (LIAS)

 Progress reviews

-All candidates have annual progress reviews.
-For candidates with employee status, this review is the same thing as their formal work review (ROG).
-It is the supervisors’ responsibility to initiate the reviews, and to inform the Academic Director and the Graduate Studies Advisor of the results.
+All candidates should have annual progress reviews.
+For candidates with employee status, this review is the same thing as their formal work review or GROW meeting.
+It is the supervisors’ responsibility to initiate the reviews, and to send the LIAS secretariat a brief note on key points discussed in each review for uploading in LUCRIS/Converis.

 The decision to terminate enrolment is not taken lightly; and to begin with, at the pre-application stage, the prospective supervisors’ decision to support the project is not taken lightly.
-Supporting an application is an unequivocal expression of confidence in the applicant and the project, and a serious commitment to undertaking joint responsibility for its success.
-It entails a professional obligation on the part of the supervisors to discharge their responsibilities from the start – an obligation that holds for the candidate just as much.
+Supporting an application is an unequivocal expression of confidence in the applicant and the project and presumes a commitment to undertaking joint responsibility for its success.
+It entails an obligation on the part of the supervisors to discharge their responsibilities from the start, reciprocal to a similar obligation on the part of the candidate.
 These are principled matters, but there are important practical considerations as well.
-For many candidates, for instance, embarking on PhD research means international relocation and considerable financial investment.
+For instance: embarking on PhD research can mean (international) relocation and considerable financial investment, and candidates should feel solidly supported when faced with these challenges.

 If the candidate feels that termination of the project is unjust, they can lodge an appeal with the Committee for Appeals and Objections.